limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 http://192.168.10.130/weblog/wp-includes (Status: 301)
 ```

-It appeared that `/weblog` is the root directory for WordPress.
-As such, there is a need to place the FQDN in my hosts file as shown here.
+It appears that `/weblog` is the root directory for WordPress.
+There's a need to place the FQDN in `/etc/hosts`.

 ```
 curl -i 192.168.10.130/weblog/